MbikoSiwapiwe/validatephonenumber/README.md

 Project is created with
 * Java
 * Gradle
-* testNG Maven
+* testNG

 ### Project Setup
 To run this project
-Clone the repo from https://github.com/MbikoSiwapiwe/validatephonenumber/ Run the tests in testFunction/src/java/ValidateNumber.java
+* Clone the repo from https://github.com/MbikoSiwapiwe/validatephonenumber/
+* Run the tests in testFunction/src/java/ValidateNumber.java

-###### Author
+#### Author
 Siwapiwe Mbiko